tests-always-included/wick/formulas/README.md

         cd /opt/application

-        wick-debug "Downloading $URL"
+        wickDebug "Downloading $URL"
-        wick-get-url "$URL" application.tar.gz
+        wickGetUrl "$URL" application.tar.gz

-        wick-debug "Extracting"
+        wickDebug "Extracting"
         tar xfz application.tar.gz --strip=1

         rm application.tar.gz
     )

 There you have it, a complete `run` script.
 It's calling several other functions defined in [formulas] and [libraries].
 It even cleans up after itself.
 When anything fails, the script will automatically terminate and Wick will stop processing.
 It's fairly simple Bash, with the complexities hidden away in functions.
-For example, `wick-get-url` will use `curl` or `wget` if available.
+For example, `wickGetUrl` will use `curl` or `wget` if available.
 You don't need to worry, force the installation nor do the check yourself.
 Instead, let that function do the hard work.

 Templates